 The APA California Board shall review the preliminary conference budget for comment, and shall approve the final budget and profit estimate pursuant to G. CONFERENCE PROFITS, below.
 The budget approval shall be completed at a Board meeting or by email Board vote.
 The approved conference budget will then be used by Accounting Management Consultant to set up the conference financial reports and accounts.
 Off-site or elaborate opening receptions, or other special events, must be approved by the Board as part of the budget process.

-Conference BANK ACCOUNTS AND INITIAL CONFERENCE COMMITTEE advance (also chapter Financial Policy)
+Conference BANK ACCOUNTS AND CONFERENCE BUDGET advance

-The Conference Accounting Contractor will maintain for the Chapter three conference checking accounts at all times.
-One will be used as the current conference account and the others for the conferences the next two following years.
+The Conference Accounting Contractor will maintain for the Chapter three conference checking accounts that contain advance funds, respectively, for the current and two future conferences.
+All revenue is collected, and all expenses are paid, from the current year’s conference account for that conference.
+Because expenses for a conference are incurred starting 1-2 years prior to the conference, funds need to be available for early contract commitments or contractor costs.

+The advance funds came originally from a one-time seeding by the Chapter into these three accounts, and each conference is expected to pay that seed money forward to future conferences.
+The seed money advances on a 3-year cycle, with each conference‘s budget that is closed extracting $32,000 from revenue (the amount of seeding it received) and leaving those funds in the account which becomes the account for the conference three years in the future.
+After all expenses are paid, the original seed amount of $32,000 should be the starting balance for the next conference cycle in that account (2016 to 2019, 2017 to 2020, etc.)

 CONFERENCE SPONSORSHIPS